 New home or new buyer discounts

 Several insurance carriers offer a discount if a homeowner purchases a new construction home or is a first-time homeowner.
 The number of years a home may qualify as a new home varies from one provider to another, so even if a home is not brand new, it may still qualify, so be sure to ask your insurance agent.
 And if this is your first time buying a home, be sure to mention that to your insurance agent when getting quotes for your policy as well.

 Employee or military discounts

 There are often special home insurance savings opportunities available for current or former military members.
 Other professions can sometimes save too, such as with home insurance discounts for teachers.
-Each insurance provider that offers this type of discount will have its own list of professions that qualify for added savings, so it’s important to verify whether these discounts are available and who qualifies with each carrier when you get quotes.
+Each insurance provider that offers this type of discount will have its own list of professions that qualify for added savings, so it’s important to verify whether these discounts are available and eligibility requirements when you get quotes.

 New roof discount

 Roof replacement can cost a substantial amount of money, and a damaged or aging roof can pose a costly risk to homeowners insurance providers.
 But if you choose to replace your roof out of pocket, a new roof discount may apply.
 And if you have recently purchased a home where the roof was replaced prior to you moving in, be sure to inquire about the discount and whether the roof’s age makes it eligible for this discount.

 Automatic payment and paperless statement discounts